mpnally/Terrifically-Simple-JSON/README.md

 The `_id` property of Terrifically Simple JSON corresponds fairly exactly to the `@id` property from JSON-LD.
 This is the only concept found in JSON-LD that also appears in Terrifically Simple JSON.
 We chose `_id` instead of `@id` because `@id` is awkward for Javascript programming.
 `_ref` and `_refNotation` correspond to `value` and `type` from RDF/JSON.
-In RDF/JSON, those appear in a place where conflict with names from the data model cannot happen.
-The analogs in Terrifically Simple JSON appear in a place where conflict is possible.
-We could have, perhaps should have, used `_value` and `_type`.
+In RDF/JSON, those appear in a place where conflict with names from the data model cannot happen, while the analogs in Terrifically Simple JSON appear in a place where conflict is possible.
+We could have—perhaps should have—used `_value` and `_type`.

 ## _
 <a name="footnote1"><sup>1</sup></a> Terrifically Simple JSON could also be used in other contexts where JSON is used. <a href="#ref1">↩</a>